-Go for an advisor who takes a fee upfront.
+Go for an Investment advisor who takes a fee upfront.
 Yes, it is painful to pay something ‘out of your pocket’ but do realise that you are anyway paying several times more ‘from your account’.
 You are also likely losing out much more by way of poor performance.

 3. Can I trust this person with honest advice?

 You can review the past three investment advices given to you and apply the test of ‘what was in it’ for the advisor.
-If any one of them fails, then you know that you need to look for an alternative.
+If anyone of them fails, then you know that you need to look for an alternative.

-5. With a new advisor, won’t i be saddled with too many people i need to talk to?
+5. With a new advisor, won’t I be saddled with too many people I need to talk to?

-Yes, having just one person who is a truster advisor and who performs well is the best thing to have.
+Yes, having just one person who is a trusted advisor and who performs well is the best thing to have.
 If trust and performance are both assured then there is no need to have more than one.
 Sadly that is not the case for most people.

 The regulator has made it easy for people to track their portfolio quite easily.
 The electronic Consolidated Account Statement (e-CAS) provided by NSDL pulls all your folios and demat accounts together for one simple view.

 Tip: Get one here if you haven’t one.
-You can also lookup your email because they are auto emailed to every investor.
+You can also look up your email because they are auto-emailed to every investor.

 For mutual funds, the CAS is provided by all the Registrar and Transfer Agents (RTAs) pull all your folios.